intuition-dev/INTUITION/CRUD/README.md

 ## CRUD w/ ViewModel (VM)

 You can use any framework or library with MetaBake&trade;.
-And MetaBake&trade; comes with a recommended 'app framework' for WebApps in 3 lines:
+And MetaBakecomes with a recommended 'app framework' for WebApps in 3 lines:

       interface iVM {